-Where i(t) is the C input from crop at the time t, i(0) the initial C input and Ydr the relative crop productivity at time t compared to initial crop productivity.
+Where i(t) is the C input at the time t, i(0) the initial C input and Ydr the relative yield at time t compared to initial yield.
 The implications of this assumption are discussed further.

 Figure 2 - Schematic representation of the model.
 Black arrows depict processes included in published versions of the model (Nadeu et al., 2015) and red arrows represent the new processes included in this study.
-The humification coefficient is now updated each year according to the evolution of C input in response to soil erosion.